Government of Ireland: Authority and powers

 Government ministers are collectively responsible for the actions of the government.
 Each minister is responsible for the actions of his or her department.
 Departments of State do not have legal personalities.
 Actions of departments are carried out under the title of ministers even, as is commonly the case when the minister has little knowledge of the details of these actions.
 This contradicts the rule in common law that a person given a statutory power cannot delegate that power.
 This leads to a phrase in correspondence by government departments, "the Minister has directed me to write", on letters or documents that the minister in question may never have seen.

 If the government, or any member of the government, should fail to fulfil its constitutional duties, it may be ordered to do so by a court of law, by a writ of mandamus.
 Ministers who fail to comply may, ultimately, be found to be in contempt of court, and even imprisoned.

+Only the Government has the constitutional authority to seek the approval of Dáil Éireann for the spending of any revenues of the State.
+This gives the Government sole control over public spending in Ireland.
+Article 11 of the Constitution established the Central Fund, it states: "All revenues of the State from whatever source arising shall, subject to such exception as may be provided by law, form one fund, and shall be appropriated for the purposes and in the manner and subject to the charges and liabilities determined and imposed by law."

+Any charges or spending from the Central Fund must be approved by a vote in Dáil Éireann.
+Article 17, subsection 2 of the Constitution states: "Dáil Éireann shall not pass any vote or resolution, and no law shall be enacted, for the appropriation of revenue or other public moneys unless the purpose of the appropriation shall have been recommended to Dáil Éireann by a message from the Government signed by the Taoiseach."
+This ensures that no law which requires the spending of public funds can be enacted by the Oireachtas without the prior consent of the Government.